-Phoenix Dan Cong Oolong Tea Ya Shi Xiang 鸭屎香
+Phoenix Dan Cong Oolong Tea Ya Shi Xiang Duck Shit 鸭屎香

 Phoenix Dan Cong Oolong is known for its variety of fragrances and the rich mineral content of its tea leaves.
 The dry leaves usually are twisted with a dark color.
 The leaves have a reddish edge, which is a result of a process called Peng Qing or Yao Qing, that is an oxidation process unique to the making of oolong tea.
-After the Peng Qing process, the tea is slightly or moderately baked several times, depending on the type of tea and desired storage time.
+After the Peng Qing process, the tea is slightly or moderately baked several times, depending on the type of tea.

-This tea was sourced directly from Wudong Mountain of Fenghuang mountains, Guangdong province, on Victoria's 2018 spring tea sourcing trip.
-This tea was made by Master Liu, who has 20 years of experience in making phoenix oolong tea.
-It is floral, very smooth, has subtle fruity notes of butterscotch, mango, papaya, hints of sweet patato with sweet finish.
-A must have for phoenix oolong lovers.
+Victoria visited the origin of Ya Shi Xiang, in the center of Wudong Mountain of Phoenix Mountains, Guangdong province, on her 2018 spring tea sourcing trip.
+With the Covid restrains, we still managed to source this tea from Master Liu, who has 20 years of experience in making phoenix oolong tea.
+It is floral, very smooth, has subtle fruity notes of butterscotch, mango, papaya, hints of sweet potato with sweet finish.

 Harvest time: April 2021, bake completed in September

 A distinctive honeysuckle flower fragrance and taste of butterscotch, along with more subtle fruity notes of mango, papaya, pear.

 210oF, 4 grams (heaping 2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 30 seconds, up to 8 steepings.
 We advise against the use of tap water as well as purified water.

 It is recommended to use the Gongfu brewing method in order to get the best out of the tea.